 The festival books some of the hottest national and local blues talent each year.
-The opening day of the festival is highlighted by the “Taste of Henderson Barbecue” where you can enjoy barbecue of all varieties sold by local teams and listen to great live music in Henderson’s Central Park.
-Live music at the scenic Audubon Mill Park on the Henderson Riverfront continues every night from Wednesday evening to Saturday night.
+The opening day of the festival is highlighted by the “Taste of Henderson Barbecue” where you can enjoy barbecue sold by local vendors and listen to great live music in Henderson’s scenic Audubon Mill Park.
+Music continues every night from Wednesday evening to Saturday night.
 There are a host of other events throughout the week as well, including a Mardi Gras-style Street Strut, Handy Lunch Breaks at local eateries, lectures, dance classes and much more.

 The Henderson Music Preservation Society, Inc. is tax-exempt, non-profit organization.
 Generous corporate and individual sponsors, as well as our many volunteers, help keep this festival free and open to everyone.
 Attendance builds throughout the week long festival, swelling towards Saturday’s all day music extravaganza.
 Total attendance is estimated to exceed 50,000 each year.